 This project is a joint brain-child of Matt Parker and Laura Taalman.

 Matt Parker and his Think Maths team previously worked with the Manchester Science Festival to build the world's biggest Domino Computer.
-They are joining forces again for the Mega Menger, and one of the twenty locations around the world will be the Museum of Science and Industry in Manchester.
+They have joined forces again for the Mega Menger, and one of the twenty build locations around the world was the Museum of Science and Industry in Manchester.
 The printing for the Manchester Science Festival build has been kindly donated by Hobs Studio.

 Laura Taalman is a Professor of Mathematics at James Madison University in Virginia, and an Ambassador for the Mathematical Association of America.
-This year she is the Mathematician-in-Residence at MoMath, the National Museum of Mathematics in Manhattan, which will also be one of the build locations.
+In 2014 she was the Mathematician-in-Residence at MoMath, the National Museum of Mathematics in Manhattan, which was also one of the build locations.

-The event will be supported by Manchester Science Festival, which is where one of the builds will be taking place, and MoMath in New York, where another build will be happening, along with other organisations who are hosting or funding local sponge builds.
-MegaMenger is sponsored by Queen Mary, University of London.
+The event was supported by Manchester Science Festival, which is where one of the builds took place, and MoMath in New York, where another build happened, along with other organisations who have hosted or funded local sponge builds.
+MegaMenger is supported by Queen Mary, University of London.